 Lauren Gideonse

 Lauren Gideonse is an architect, artist, and researcher based between Cambridge and Danville, VT.
-She received her Master of Architecture from the Massachusetts Institute of Technology in 2024, following a BFA from the Cooper Union.
+She received her Master of Architecture from the Massachusetts Institute of Technology, following a BFA from the Cooper Union.
 She has experience in professional practice in New York, Los Angeles, and Cambridge.
 She has ongoing collaborative research projects with Adriana Giorgis, on building longevity in the US, and Katie Rotman, around sculptures for collective play.
 In past lives, she has been a museum exhibition designer, a master papermaker, a waitress, a graphic designer, in publishing, an art handler, and an architectural fabricator.
 She loves a good road trip and the funny physics of the road runner.

 In December, she presented her thesis “Love in the Fast Lane: Not-so-new Models for American Stewardship and Preservation” at the MIT Media Lab.